-That's great if you and/or your family subscribes to Apple Music, listens to Apple Podcasts, has bought a lot of music from the iTunes Store, has or continues to subscribe to iTunes Match, and prefers iOS devices and AirPlay.
+That's great if you and/or your family subscribes to Apple Music, listens to Apple Podcasts, have bought a lot of music from the iTunes Store, have or continues to subscribe to iTunes Match, and prefer iOS devices and AirPlay.

 Apple's own services as the only first-class option will no doubt frustrate some potential HomePod customers.
 Namely, those who prefer other audio services, also own Android devices, and who want Bluetooth streaming.

 I know some will cry "lock in!" but I don't think that's the case.
 Apple TV has Netflix and even Amazon Prime Video on its platform.
-AirPods offer Bluetooth streaming.
+AirPods offer Bluetooth connectivity.

 I think this is simply version one.
 And, for version one, it makes sense for Apple to optimize for the services the company has complete knowledge of, access to, and control over.
 That means everything from the way the files are encoded and served, to the metadata and Siri domains, could be iterated and optimized to get exactly the results Apple wanted.

 That includes HomePod not counting against any Apple Music device or concurrent stream limit — set it up one or more HomePods with your iPhone or iPad, leave the house with that device, and anyone who stays or comes home can still listen to Apple Music on any or all the HomePods you've set up.